TeddyDD/gterm/README.md

 - game when you have to interact with computers
 - editor plugins
 - cheat/debug console
-- think of something himself
+- think of something yourself

 ## Screenshot
 Screenshot of `demo.tscn`